(produced for Harvard University)

 If you do not have an attorney, call the local ACLU hotline.
-To find your local ACLU number, go to https://www.aclu.org/about/affiliates?redirect=affiliates.
+You can find your local ACLU number here.

 There is also an app available to connect with a lawyer in certain airports, including Boston, through AirportLawyer.org.

-If you are a Harvard student, please contact the Harvard Immigration and Refugee Clinical Program’s (HIRC) Staff Attorney, Jason Corral.
+If you are a member of the Harvard University community, please contact the Harvard Immigration and Refugee Clinical Program’s (HIRC) staff attorney, Jason Corral.
 To make an appointment, please call the HIRC paralegal, Nilce Maldonado at 617-495-6648 or email her at email@example.com.